University of Pennsylvania Law School, J.D., 2002

 - Co-lead counsel in a high-profile, seven-week long extortion trial, involving the chief executive officer of a major county in Georgia.

-- Co-lead counsel in a high-profile, month-long criminal RICO case, involving a governmental entity’s chief operating officer.
+- Co-lead counsel in a high-profile, month-long criminal RICO case, involving a public school’s chief operating officer.

 - Lead counsel in a high-profile, multi-defendant plea, involving fiduciary thefts by employees of a major government department who received excessive over-time pay for work that was not performed.